 Is Triund Trek Safe – 5 Super Important Safety Tips

-Although Triund trek is safe for both men and women, you need to be careful of certain things before going ahead especially if you are solo or travelling during the snow season (November- January)
+Although Triund trek is safe for both men and women, you need to be careful of certain things before going ahead, especially if you are solo or travelling during the snow season (November- January)

 - When embarking upon the trail during winters, make sure you are extra careful.
 The trails are slippery because of ice formation.
 If you are a beginner, I would not suggest going to Triund trek during the snow season.

-- If travelling to Triund in winters, go in a group rather than going alone.
+- If travelling to Triund in winter, go in a group rather than going alone.
 There are not many people and not many tea stalls and dhabas are open.
 Going in a group will ensure that you stay safe.

 - If you feel conflicted with the ways, wait.
 The chances of getting lost on a Triund trek are almost negligible.
 If you are travelling solo and along the way you see a diversion and are not sure which one to take, I suggest that you wait right there.
 There will be someone coming up or going down and you can ask them for directions.